iWaraxe/CriticalThinking/lectures/en/lecture-04-error-alert.md

 ### [seq:060] Why AI Never Says "I Don't Know"

 ###### SCRIPT
 Here's a huge problem – AI almost never admits when it doesn't know something.
 Ask it about a made-up book, and it'll write you a summary!
 Ask about a fake historical event, and it'll give you dates and details.
-This overconfidence is dangerous because it makes errors harder to spot.
-It's like a friend who gives directions even when they're totally lost!
+But there's an even weirder problem: Some AI models completely ignore their instructions!
+DeepSeek R1, for example, struggles with "system prompts" – the behind-the-scenes instructions that tell it how to behave.
+It's like a student who confidently gives wrong answers AND doesn't follow the assignment instructions!

 ###### VISUAL
 - Confidence meter stuck at maximum
 - Examples of AI explaining nonexistent things
+- NEW: System prompt failures illustration
 - "I don't know" button that's never pressed
 - Comparison with human uncertainty
+- Instructions being ignored animation

 ###### NOTES
 - AI designed to be helpful, not accurate
 - No self-awareness of knowledge limits
 - Confidence doesn't equal correctness
+- NEW: DeepSeek R1 system prompt failures documented in May 2025
+- Instructions need to go in user messages instead of system prompts
+- Different models have different instruction-following capabilities

 ###### ACTIVITY
-"Make AI Admit Ignorance":
+"Make AI Admit Ignorance & Follow Instructions":
 1. Create increasingly obscure questions
 2. See if AI ever says "I don't know"
+3. NEW: Test if AI follows specific formatting instructions
-3. Document confident wrong answers
+4. Document confident wrong answers AND instruction failures
-4. Discuss why this design choice was made
+5. Compare different models' instruction-following abilities

 ---